V4Fire/Client/src/base/b-list/README.md

 ## Usage

-### Simple use of the component with a provided list of items and the default active value
+### Simple use of the component with a provided list of items and default active item

 ```
 < b-list :items = [ &